wixplosives/stylable-examples/README.md

 Theming components and applications can be done in a multitude of ways, according to different product requirements, runtime environments, platforms supported, resources available and many additional factors.

-Theming is also not a single desired fixed outcome with a clear meaning, but rather, a range of possible solutions offering various trade-offs.
+Theming is not a clearly defined term, but rather, a range of possible solutions offering various trade-offs.
 Generally speaking the more customizable / theme-able you want your project to be, the more wiring and internal dependencies are being created.
 Maintaining such complex styling structures can have a considerable development cost attributed to them, and should be considered in advance.

 ## Running the projects